cloudnativetrainings/kubernetes-servicemesh/10_egress/README.md

 kubectl exec -it <BACKEND-POD> backend -- curl https://www.google.com
 ```

-## Verify the call to the external service in Kiali
+## Verify the call to the external service in Kiali again

 ```bash
 istioctl dashboard kiali